-During vacation weeks and summer months, we offer popular film camps.
-Now in their fourth year, the camps have been enjoyed by kids from all over the world.
+Our popular film camps, now in their 7th year, have been enjoyed by kids from all over the world.

 Using our extensive film knowledge and experience, we teach industry filmmaking techniques.